-As mentioned earlier an individual’s credit score can range between 300 to 900 points.
+As mentioned earlier, an individual’s credit score can range from 300 to 900 points.
 The higher the credit score, the better the chances of getting a loan.
 Here are the different credit score ranges and their significance:

-- NA/NH: If the individual does not have a prior credit history their credit score will be displayed as Not applicable (NA)/ No History (NH).
+- NA/NH: If the individual does not have a prior credit history, the credit score is displayed as Not applicable (NA)/ No History (NH).

 - 550 – 649: Individuals in this range is considered average and would need to improve their credit score.

-- 650 – 749: This range is considered a good score and lender will be willing to offer loans and credit cards.
+- 650 – 749: This range is regarded as a good score and lender will be willing to offer loans and credit cards.
 Although the individual still will not be able to negotiate a deal with the lender.

 - 750 – 900: Individuals in this range are considered to have an excellent credit score.
 Individuals in this range will be offered loans and can negotiate interest rates and credit cards with better rewards.

-Once the bureaus receive the information from the banks, they start accumulating more information about the individual’s financial habits from other institutions.
-They compile this information and formulate the Credit Report.
+When a bank wishes to check an individual’s credit score, they approach one of the bureaus for his/her credit report.
+Once the bureau receives information from the banks, they start accumulating more information about the individual’s financial habits from other institutions.
+They compile this information and formulate the credit report.
 A credit report is essentially a financial marks card and contains the individual’s credit score.

-A person’s credit score is affected by a number of factors:
+A person’s credit score is affected by several factors:

-- Account charge off due to non-payment of dues on credit card.
+- Account charged off due to non-payment of dues on credit card.

-- Account being sent to collection due to non-payment of credit card dues
+- Account being sent to collections due to non-payment of credit card dues.

 There are a few ways of fixing or improving one’s credit score:

-- Keep a regular check on Credit Report: Checking the credit report on a regular basis will help identify any discrepancies that are on the report.
+- Keep a regular check on Credit Report: Checking the credit report regularly will help you identify any discrepancies that are on the report.
 Once the discrepancy has been detected, steps to rectification need to be taken immediately.
 Any such discrepancies can have a drastic effect on the credit score.

 - Settle outstanding bills: It is always best to settle any credit dues as soon as possible.
 Delaying outstanding dues can lower the credit score.
 It is advisable to set an auto-debit facility to ensure that the dues are always paid on time.
 It is wise to avoid paying just the minimum amount due, always make sure to pay off the full bill.

 - Credit Utilisation: Credit utilisation is a significant factor while calculating a credit score.
-Credit utilisation simply means the amount of credit the person uses in a given period.
-Ideally, one should utilise only 30% of the available credit.
+Credit utilisation means the amount of credit the person uses in a given period.
+Ideally, one should utilise only up to 40% of the available credit.
 If an individual has multiple credit cards, they should keep a regular check on their credit utilisation.

-- Maintain old accounts: Sometimes individuals deactivate or remove accounts due to negative history in the hope that it will improve the credit score.
-This is not advisable, even though negative history can affect the credit score, it will be removed from the credit report after a certain time period.
-Losing credit history can have an adverse effect on one’s credit score.
+- Maintain old accounts: Sometimes, individuals deactivate or remove accounts due to negative history in the hope that it will improve the credit score.
+This is not advisable, even if negative history can affect the credit score, as it will be removed from the credit report after a specific period.
+Losing credit history can harm one’s credit score.

 - Credit Planning: Most lapses in credit payment happen due to the lack of planning.
-It is always best to set in place a financial plan to adhere to.
+It is always advised to stick to a financial plan.
 A lack of a financial plan can lead to excessive use of credit facilities or even the lapse in payment of credit dues.
 In both cases, one’s credit score will be affected negatively.